avoabadier/Gunita/README.md

 Store memories in a database instead of just static pages.

 Share memories with friends via links or social media.

-🖥 Built with

-HTML

-CSS

-JavaScript

-Git + GitHub

-🎥 Demo

-[YouTube/Facebook/TikTok demo link here]

-📂 Repository

-This is the official repo for Gunita.

 ✨ Made for CodeSprout Hackathon